sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-sidebarlayoutposition.md

 ## Applies To

-For the list of the supported Windows® editions and architectures that this component supports, see [Microsoft-Windows-Sidebar](microsoft-windows-sidebar-win7-microsoft-windows-sidebar.md).
+For the list of the supported Windows editions and architectures that this component supports, see [Microsoft-Windows-Sidebar](microsoft-windows-sidebar-win7-microsoft-windows-sidebar.md).

 ## XML Example